sdercolin/vlabeler/readme/file-api.md

 `readLines(encoding = 'UTF-8'): string[]` : read the content of this file as an array of lines using the specified encoding.

+`mkdir(): boolean` : create this directory, return `true` if the directory is created successfully.

+`mkdirs(): boolean` : create this directory and all parent directories, return `true` if the directory is created successfully.

+`delete(): boolean` : delete this file or empty directory, return `true` if the file (directory) is deleted successfully.

+`deleteRecursively(): void` : delete this file or directory recursively

 ### Related global functions

 `getNameWithoutExtension(fileName: string): string` : get the name without extension of the input string as a file name.